-I. RECENT DEVELOPMENTS
+RECENT DEVELOPMENTS

-- 1. On June 20, 2014, the Fund's Executive Board approved the Fourth Review the fouryear extended arrangement under the EFF in support of Jamaica's economic reform programme. - 2.
+- 1. On September 24, 2014, the Fund's Executive Board completed the Fifth Review of the four-year extended arrangement under the EFF in support of Jamaica's economic reform programme. - 2.
 Economic performance during the first year of the programme has been mixed, reflecting a challenging economic environment. - Economic Growth.
-Real GDP is estimated to have increased by 1.2 percent in the first quarter of FY2014/15 (April to June 2014), supported by growth in agriculture, construction, and tourism. - Inflation.
-Consumer price inflation amounted to 9.0 percent (year-on-year) in July 2014, reflecting the impact of drought on agricultural production and the pass-through of nominal depreciation into domestic prices. - Balance of Payments.
-The current account deficit is estimated at 10.4 percent of GDP in 2013/14, down from 12.6 percent in 2012/13, supported by exchange rate depreciation and fiscal consolidation.
-Net international reserves (NIR) increased to US\$1.37 billion by end-June 2014, comfortably meeting the programme's NIR target.
-As of end-July, reserves amounted to US\$2,180 million, boosted by an US\$800 million external bond issued by the Jamaican Government in early July. - Public Finances.
-Fiscal performance in the first quarter of FY 2014/15 was broadly satisfactory.
-Tax revenues were slightly above the June programme floor despite a shortfall in corporate taxes, while grants were lower than anticipated.
-Current and capital expenditures were also lower than projected, partly from savings in the wage bill, and both the central government primary balance and overall balance of the public sector exceeded the programme target.
+Real GDP is estimated to have increased by 1.8 percent in the first quarter of FY2014/15 (April to June 2014), supported by growth in agriculture, manufacturing, construction, and tourism. - Inflation.
+Consumer price inflation amounted to 8.2 percent (year-on-year) in October 2014, reflecting the residual impact of an earlier drought on agricultural production and the pass-through of nominal depreciation into domestic prices. - Balance of Payments.
+The current account deficit is estimated to have declined to 8.4 percent of GDP in 2013/14, supported by exchange rate depreciation and fiscal consolidation.
+Net international reserves (NIR) increased to US\$2.2 billion by end-September 2014, comfortably meeting the programme's NIR target.
+As of end-November, reserves amounted to US\$2.0 billion. - Public Finances.
+Fiscal performance in the first half of FY 2014/15 was broadly satisfactory.
+Tax revenues were above the September programme floor.
+Current and capital expenditures were also lower than projected, and both the central government primary balance and overall balance of the public sector exceeded the programme target.

-II.
 PERFORMANCE UNDER THE PROGRAMME

 3. Overall policy implementation under the programme remains strong and structural reforms are progressing.
-All quantitative performance targets and indicative targets for end-June were met.
-Structural benchmarks due during April to June 2014 were also met.
-The Government tabled and Parliament adopted a 2014/15 budget consistent with the programme, as well as a comprehensive Public Sector Investment Programme.
-The Government also tabled amendments to the GCT Act.
+All quantitative performance targets and indicative targets for end-September were met.
+Structural benchmarks due during July to September 2014 were also met.
+The e-census public service database is now up to date, covering all Ministries, Departments and Agencies, and is being validated and updated, and a Public Sector Transformation Plan was approved by Cabinet in September 2014.
+Parliament adopted amendments to the General Consumption Tax (GCT) Act, Tax Collection Act 2014 and Tax Penalties Act, also in September.

-III.
 POLICIES FOR 2014/15 AND BEYOND

 4. The Government remains fully committed to the reform strategy and the supporting policies outlined in the June 2014 MEFP.
 Unless modified below, that strategy and those policies remain valid in full.
-The quantitative targets that serve as performance criteria and indicative targets under the programme have been updated and extended through June 2015.
+The quantitative targets that serve as performance criteria and indicative targets under the programme have been updated and extended through September 2015.
 These updated targets are presented in Table 1.
 The structural conditionality under the programme, incorporating several modifications discussed below, is presented in Table 2.